johnnydevster/restaurant-cms/README.md

 * 'Meet our chefs' section on the 'about' page
 * News announcements

-#### Custom responsive slider
+#### Custom responsive slideshow component

 * Uses `overflow: hidden` and `transform: translate` to pan elements left and right
-* Switches from three elements to one on smaller screens
+* Switches from three elements to one element on smaller screens

 ##### Showcase